-Each virtual appliance has its own ordering code.
-Note that each instance of a virtual appliance must be ordered separately.
-If the enduser customer or Business Partner wants to install two of the same type of virtual appliances, then two virtual appliances of that type must be ordered.
+The following applies if the product is deployed on a virtual machine.
+Each product has its own ordering code and license types.
+Note that each Instance of a product must be separately licensed and ordered.
+For example, if the end user customer or Avaya Channel Partner would like to install two Instances of the same type of products, then two products of that type must be ordered.